davidesalvi/mandolin_analysis/README.md

 Information on the background of the respondents is available.

 FIGURES TO DO:
-- boxplot/violin plot on the features of each violin
+- [ ] boxplot/violin plot on the features of each violin
+- [ ] feature "fingerprint" of the instruments
-- comparison of the mandolins
+- [ ] comparison of the mandolins
-- matrix plot (correlation between the features)
+- [ ] matrix plot (correlation between the features)
-- correlation between answers and musical background of the respondents
+- [ ] correlation between answers and musical background of the respondents
-- information on the audience
+- [ ] information on the audience
-- others (line plots?)
+- [ ] others (line plots?)